Konami has made the bold decision to turn away from PES and to an all-new game - eFootball!

-Expect PES exclusive club Roma to feature this time around, with Lazio and two further Italian clubs in the frame.
+Expect eFootball exclusive clubs, Roma and Atalanta, to feature this time around, with Lazio ad Napoli in the frame too.

-It would be great to see Old Firm rivals Celtic and Rangers, who are both PES partners, on the next demo too.
+It would be great to see Old Firm rivals Celtic and Rangers, who are both eFootball partners, on the next demo too.

-The stadiums availbale on the PES 2020 Demo were the Allianz Arena (Bayern Munich), Allianz Parque (Palmeiras) and the generic Neu Sonne Arena.
+The stadiums available on the PES 2020 Demo were the Allianz Arena (Bayern Munich), Allianz Parque (Palmeiras) and the generic Neu Sonne Arena.

-The Emirates (Arsenal), Old Trafford (Manchester United), Stadio Olimpico (Lazio & Roma) and Wembley Stadium (England) are all licenced on PES 2021, so it would be great to see them arrive on the PES 2022 Demo.
+The Emirates (Arsenal), Old Trafford (Manchester United), Stadio Olimpico (Lazio & Roma) and Wembley Stadium (England) were all licenced on PES 2021, so it would be great to see them arrive on the eFootball Demo.

-Of cours, this all depends on whether Konami can pick up any new licences for PES 2022, and keep hold of the clubs they are already partnered with.
+Of course, this all depends on whether Konami can pick up any new licences for eFootball, and keep hold of the clubs they are already partnered with.

 Most demos just have one simple game mode, but Konami is likely to give us a fuller feel of the game - especially with the new game engine.